skippyr/themes-creator/README.md

 ### Testing A Theme

-You can preview your terminal emulator's color by running the `tests/preview.rb` script.
+You can preview your terminal emulator's colors by running the `tests/preview.rb` script.

 ```bash
 ruby tests/preview.rb